No Angel (Beyoncé song): Background

 Beyoncé met with Polachek's bandmate of Chairlift, Patrick Wimberly, who collaborated with her sister Solange Knowles at that time and went with her on tour.
 During the tour, Beyoncé expressed her admiration of Wimberly, adding that she would "love to get in the studio some time".
-Wimberly later contacted Beyoncé's management, and Polachek and himself were later invited to a studio in Manhattan to work on Beyoncé self-titled fifth studio album.
+Wimberly later contacted Beyoncé's management, and Polachek and himself were later invited to a studio in Manhattan to work on Beyoncé's self-titled fifth studio album.
 They stayed in the studio for a week and when the duo was asked to submit the tracks to Beyoncé's team, Polachek added one song with complete production and a missing verse she had written while being on tour in the United Kingdom and learning how to use Ableton Live.
 At that time, she felt that the song "could be a good album track for Chairlift, but it would be incredibly sexy if Beyoncé did it".

 Regarding the song structure, Polachek stated: "I rewrote the verse lyrics and sent it to her.
 It had this minute-and-a-half-long instrumental in the middle of it, and I was like 'I'm sure they're gonna cut that out, and replace it with something else.
 There's no way she's gonna let a minute and a half long instrumental fly.'
 They kept it. [...]
 She took this rap that James Fauntleroy wrote for another song, and put it right in the middle of the song.
 And then reprised the verse from earlier in the song, and then brought the chorus earlier.
 She reshaped all of these pieces from other places to keep this instrumental intact.
 And used that production exactly as I gave it.
 She didn't remove anything."
 Polachek further elaborated about the differences between her version of "No Angel" and Beyoncé's rendition, saying, "Her groove was different—my vocals were jumpier, and hers were more like panting.
 And in my version the synths detuned really quickly for a second; she did the same thing but with her voice.
 It sounds like the whole song melts."
 Polachek also revealed that she sent Beyoncé a note via Beyonce's A&R about how to perform the song, recommending her to drop down the octave in the first chorus and the second verse before shooting back up the octave in the second chorus; Beyoncé took the note and did the octave jump, breaking her firm "no notes" rule.

 "No Angel" was written by James Fauntleroy, Caroline Polachek and Beyoncé and produced by the latter two.
 Beyoncé handled the track's vocal production.
 The song was recorded with guidance from Polachek and Stuart White at Russel's of Clapton in London, Fetalmaus Studio, Jungle City Studios and Oven Studios, all in New York City.
 Polachek also handled the synths and drum programming and Andrew Scheps finished the track's audio mixing.
 "No Angel" was mastered by Tom Coyne and Aya Merrill at Sterling Sound, New York City.